RedTurtle/auslfe.formonline.pfgadapter/auslfe/formonline/pfgadapter/README.txt

     ... </p>
     ... """

+Now we can also select the content type we want to use as Form Online.
+The default value can "Form Online" itself if the proper Generic Setup import step has been executed, fallback simply to a Plone "Page".

+Of course, other values are possible; for example we can use a News Item!

+    >>> browser.getControl('Document type to generate').value = ['News Item']

+But *keep in mind* that you need to use the workflow given with the product for this content type (setting this globally or using CMFPlacefulWorkflow).

+    >>> self.portal.portal_workflow.setChainForPortalTypes(['News Item'], ('formonline_workflow'),)

 The last, important, field is the e-mail address name of the PFG field.
 The default is the same we used above when we added an e-mail field to the PFG.
 You can still there put any title you gave to the field.